+Oxygen saturation reflects the quantity of hemoglobin in the blood that is saturated with oxygen.
 Hemoglobin is the component of red blood cells that binds oxygen and transports it to body tissues.
-Oxygen saturation reflects the percentage of hemoglobin in the blood that is saturated with oxygen -- meaning it's carrying the maximum amount of oxygen it is capable of holding.
 Oxygen saturation is commonly measured by pulse oximetry.
-This instrument uses an infrared and red light source to detect oxygen saturation without collecting a blood sample.
+This instrument uses an infrared light source to detect oxygen saturation without collecting a blood sample.
 A pulse oximeter is typically wrapped around an infant’s foot or hand to obtain a measurement.

-A lower than normal oxygen saturation level detected by pulse oximetry usually indicates an oxygen deficiency, or hypoxemia.
-This condition puts the infant at risk for brain and other organ damage if not corrected quickly.
-Hypoxemia may not be readily apparent if the oxygen saturation is not measured.
-For example, a bluish discoloration around the lips is a physical sign of low blood oxygen.
+Infants with an oxygen saturation level below a normal level have hypoxemia -- or oxygen deficiency.
+For an infant not wearing a pulse oximeter, hypoxemia may not be readily apparent.
+For example, a bluish discoloration around the lips called cyanosis is a physical sign of low blood oxygen.
 However, this sign often does not develop until the oxygen saturation drops to 75 percent or less in a full-term infant.